1ay1/neowall/README.md

 - ⚡ **Hardware Accelerated**: OpenGL ES rendering via EGL
 - 🔥 **Hot Reload**: Update configuration without restarting (`SIGHUP`)
 - 🎬 **Smooth Transitions**: Fade and slide effects between wallpapers
-- 📁 **Directory Support**: Point to a folder and cycle through all images
+- 📁 **Directory Support**: Point to a folder and automatically cycle through all images - just set `path` to a directory!
 - 🪶 **Minimal Dependencies**: Pure C with no heavy frameworks (because who needs bloated libraries when you have raw pointers and existential dread?)
 - 💀 **Memory Safety**: We free our allocations.
 Most of the time.
 Okay, all of the time, but the joke was funnier before we fixed the bugs.
 - 🔧 **VIBE Config Format**: Simple, human-readable configuration